CARING & EXPERIENCED

 Walking down the street or crossing the street should not be a dangerous activity.
 A distracted driver or car accident chain reaction could result in tragic consequences.

-The Lamber Goodnow injury law team, along with our partner firms throughout Colorado are dedicated to protecting citizens in Colorado from pedestrian accidents.
+The Lamber Goodnow injury law team is dedicated to protecting citizens in Colorado from pedestrian accidents.
 Whether you’re in a large group at a fair, strolling to a Broncos game or enjoying an evening at Larimer Square, you should feel safe that when you walk and cross the street, you won’t be hit by a car.

 Pedestrian accidents don’t just occur in busy intersections at night.
 They can also happen in these places: